JohanStephan/Irrigation-Scheduling-App/README.md

 ## Notes

-- All data is stored in memory only (no persistence)
 - Fields are sorted alphabetically in the ETc table
 - The application automatically calculates the next three dates starting from tomorrow